AZaviruha/Kristi/README.md

 Kristi supports [UMD](https://github.com/umdjs/umd) pattern.

-Users of npm can install use `npm install kristi`.
+Users of npm can use `npm install kristi`.
 And with babelify it's possible to use ES6 `import` syntax.

 ### FSM Construction